 3. Sediment Build-Up in Your Shower Drain

 There are many minerals and other substances found in water, and they can leave sediment deposits on the inside of your pipes.
-If enough sediment builds up, it can restrict or even block water flow through your shower drain.
+If enough sediment builds up, it can restrict or even block water flow through your shower drain - and then your shower drain clogs.

 Some old galvanised drains can start to rust from the inside causing a restriction in the flow of water draining away.
-In this scenario, you may need to call Tunnel Vision to use our high-pressure drain jetters and CCTV drain cameras to inspect and see if they can be cleaned, relined or replaced.
+In this scenario, you may need to call Tunnel Vision to use our high-pressure drain jetters and CCTV drain inspection cameras to inspect and see if they can be cleaned, relined or replaced.

 If you notice that your drain is flowing slower than usual, you could have sediment build-up in your ageing pipes.

 To clear it out, start by flushing your pipes with boiling water.
 If that doesn't make a difference, mix up a solution of bicarbonate and vinegar to pour down your drain.
 This is a natural alternative to chemical solutions, which you can also use to clean sediment build-up in shower drains.

 4. Broken Pipes in Your Home Plumbing

 Over time, the structure of your pipes can weaken, leading to cracks and breakage.
-When there are cracks in the pipe, it is much easier for bits of hair and other debris to get stuck, leading to blockages.
+When there are cracks in the pipe, it is much easier for bits of hair and other debris to get stuck, leading to blockages and burst water pipes.
 What's more, this can also lead to leaks, potentially exposing your home to costly water damage.

 If you are handy around the house, you may be able to identify and replace the broken section of pipe, but this isn't usually a good idea.
 If you don't know what you are doing, you run the risk of installing the pipes incorrectly, resulting in even more plumbing issues.